DS-100/sp20/policies.md

 - **Homeworks:** Homeworks are weekly assignments that focus on a particular topic.
 They must be completed individually and will mix programming and short answer questions.
 Your two lowest homework scores will be dropped.
 Homeworks have both visible and hidden autograder tests.
 The visible tests are mainly sanity checks, e.g a probability is <= 1, and are visible to students while they do the assignment.
 The hidden tests generally check for correctness, and are invisible to students while they are doing the assignment.
 - **Labs:** Labs are weekly assignments that complement the homeworks.
 Lab assignments will be graded on completion and correctness, and all lab autograder tests are visible.
 Your two lowest lab scores will be dropped.
 - **Vitamins (undergrad only):** Vitamins are weekly short assignments to check that you are keeping up with lectures.
 Vitamins should take less than 10 minutes to complete.
+Your two lowest vitamin scores will be dropped.
 - **Projects:** Projects are two week long assignments that synthesize multiple topics.
 - **Midterms:** We will have one midterm this semester.
 Logistics to be announced later.
 - **Final:** Final exam logistics will be announced later.